Anglo-Saxons in Genghis Khan's Destiny

 Yesugaibaatur with his brothers chased Ekechiledu; they crossed seven ridges, but, not catching up with him, they returned back…(PALLADIY, arkhimandrit (Kafarov).
 1909-1910).

 The description of this episode was also taken by me from the literal English translation of the History.
-It contains the father of Genghis Khan, who, with the help of two brothers, took away from one noble Merkit named Yeke Čiledü his wife Hö'elün Üjin , was called Yesügei Ba'atur and there it says that in appearance the kidnappers were other [in countenance] than all the others (CLEAVES FRANCIS WOODMAN, 1982: 12).
-In free translations (retellings), the word "other" is not taken into account and therefore they usually refer to the expression on the faces of the brothers, which supposedly betrayed their intention to take Čiledü's life.
+It contains the father of Genghis Khan, who, with the help of two brothers, took away from one noble Merkit named Yeke Čiledü his wife Hö'elün Üjin , was called Yesügei Ba'atur.
+When parting, she asked her husband if he had noticed the other appearance of strangers ["other in countenance)"] (CLEAVES FRANCIS WOODMAN, 1982: 12).
+It should be borne in mind that the description of the abduction is based on her story, so the kidnappers looked different from her point of view.
+In free translations (retellings), the word "other" is not taken into account, therefore they usually refer to the expression on the faces of the brothers, which supposedly betrayed their intention to take Čiledü's life.
 Facial expressions vary and do not always warn of danger.
-On the contrary, a different appearance, as a constant feature, indicates belonging to an alien tribe that can be hostile, and this is already dangerous.
-From the text, it is quite clear that Hö'elün herself suggested that Čiledü run away, but first, she asked if he had noticed a different (unusual) appearance of strangers.
-And it was their appearance that aroused her suspicion and served as the reason for advising her husband to flee.
+On the contrary, a different appearance, as a constant feature, indicates belonging to an alien tribe that can be hostile, this is already dangerous.
+From the text, it is completely clear that Höelün first asked her husband about the appearance of the strangers, and after that, she suggested that he run away.
+It was their appearance that aroused her suspicion and prompted her advice to her husband to flee.
 In addition, Yesügei, at first glance at Hö'elün, also drew attention to her unusual beauty for the Mongols, which attracted him to her (ibid).
 Onon Urgunge even writes that "he saw a woman of unique color and complexion" (ONON URGUNGE.
 2001, 54).
 In a situation where a woman struck Yesügei with her beauty, the expression on his face could not be intimidating.

 The name of Yeke Čiledü can be modified OE. geoc "help, consolation" (compare English yoke from the paronym geoc "yoke") and cielde "well, spring" (similar cieldu is "cold").
-Thus, the name Yeke Čiledü meant "source of solace".
+Thus, Yeke Čiledü's name meant "source of solace".
 Until now, the name or, more often, the surname Childe, Child is ordinary.
-Obviously, it was difficult for Mongols to pronounce the sound combination –ld – and therefore epenthesis –e- appeared in it.
+It was difficult for Mongols to pronounce the sound combination –ld – and therefore epenthesis –e- appeared in it.
 In the first part of the name of beautiful Hö'lün, one can see OE. heah, which had a meaning not only "tall, great" but also "beautiful, glorious".
 OE lean "present, gift" from the Gmc. *launa may be seen in the stem of the second part of her name.
 A small phonetic discrepancy can be explained by the influence of Mongolian pronunciation.
-The second component of the name Üjin, present also in the name of Temüjin's Börte, was obviously used by the Mongols as a prefix to female names in the meaning of "lady" and can have both Mongolian and Chinese origin (ONON URGUNGE.
+The second component of the name Üjin, present also in the name of Temüjin's wife Börte, was used by the Mongols as a prefix to female names in the meaning of "lady" and can have both Mongolian and Chinese origin (ONON URGUNGE.
 2001, 31).
-Hö'elün originated from the clan of Olqunu'ud which name may have OE. *eolhen from eolh "elk".
+Hö'elün originated from Olqunu'ud's clan whose name may have OE. *eolhen from eolh "elk".
 At present this is a Mongolian tribe, therefore its original name could be distorted.
 A derivative from OE ōnettan "to anticipate" may be proposed as an option for the second component of the name.
 Then in general the name of the tribe can mean "originated from the elk".

 The meaning of the name Temüjin is mysterious.
 It can be deciphered taking into account OE team "tribe, family", cyne "royal" or cynn "rank, progeny".
-However, this name was worn by a Tatar military commander who was captured by Yesügei at the time of the birth of his son, therefore the father allegedly called him so (CLEAVES FRANCIS WOODMAN, 1982, 14).
-It is doubtful that the Tatar had such a name because it can not be deciphered by means of Turkic languages.
+However, a Tatar military commander captured by Yesügei at the time of his son's birth had this name, therefore the father allegedly called him so (CLEAVES FRANCIS WOODMAN, 1982, 14).
+It is doubtful that the Tatar had such a name because it can not be deciphered using Turkic languages.
 In addition, Yesügei had a son named Temüge and a daughter Temülün with the same constituent part of the name team.
 Thus the second part of the name Theolün lean is the same as that of the mother with the meaning of "gift".
 All these names have a suffix -ü, which corresponds to OE -u, used to form adjectives from nouns.
 One might think that the mother gave the names to the children, using the words of her native language.

-When Temüjin was nine years old, his father took him to another family with the intention of leaving there for a better acquaintance with the girl Börte with who the son could eventually marry.
+When Temüjin was nine years old, his father took him to another family intending to leave there for a better acquaintance with the girl Börte with whom the son could eventually marry.
 However, on the way back he was a guest at the feast of the Tatars, who, remembering a long-standing feud, poured slow poison into his drink.
 Three days later Yesügei died, but before the death, he asked to bring his son back to his mother and this request was fulfilled.

 For various reasons, relatives and servants abandoned the orphaned family to the mercy of fate and drove all their cattle.
 Moreover, fearing the revenge of the growing Temüjin, they made several attempts to deprive him of his life.
 Need and persecution doomed the unhappy family to constant wandering "along the wild steppes of Transbaikalia".
 However, Hö'elün was a smart and strong-willed woman, she knew and found new ways to maintain the viability of the family, including the use of plant foods, which is completely not peculiar to the Mongols.
 Simultaneously, she brought up the boys to be courageous and enduring.
 The difficult childhood of Temüjin and his brothers is illustrated by dramatic: